jrehor/kcc/README.md

 3628800
 ```

+By the way, by now it should be pretty clear for you:

+* **why division is `x%y`?**
+* **why do we need at least one space before an inline comment `/cmt`?**

-Now that we parted ways with loops, you get to learn there are **6 adverbs** in k that modify verbs in different ways.
+Now that we parted ways with loops, you are ready to discover there are **6 adverbs** in k that modify verbs in very different ways.
 Please welcome the magnificent six, and note that only most trivial use cases are shown:

 ----------------
 adverb **each** is `f'x`